 Cell phone calls are not permitted in the galleries or theaters.
 Silent use, such as text messaging, is allowed in the galleries only.

 The Museum offers free public wi-fi throughout the building, made possible by Time Warner Cable Inc. To access, please select the network "MomiPublic."
 Once connected, open a browser to accept the terms of service; then enjoy up to five hours of high-speed connection.

 Photography for personal use is permitted in most gallery and lobby areas of the Museum unless otherwise noted.
 Flash photography and tripods are not allowed anywhere in the Museum.
 Photography is prohibited in the theater during screenings.
 No photographs or video may be reproduced, distributed, or sold without written permission from the Museum.

 Food and drink are available for purchase in the café.
 Food and drink are not permitted in the Museum's galleries, theaters, or courtyard garden.
 No outside food or drink are allowed in the Museum, with the exception of school groups that have made prior arrangements to use the student lunchroom.

-Moving Image defines a group as eight or more persons who arrive together.
+Moving Image defines a group as ten or more persons who arrive together.
 Groups are eligible for discounted rates; reservations required.
-For additional information or to make a reservation, please call 718 777 6820, Monday to Friday, 9:30 a.m. to 5:30 p.m., or send an email to email@example.com.
+For additional information or to make a reservation, please call 718 777 6820, Tuesday to Saturday, 9:30 a.m. to 5:30 p.m., or send an email to firstname.lastname@example.org.